husbycodereis/starter_mvvm_v2/README.md

 * Watchlist screen
   1. Create custom watchlists.
-  2. Slide a watchlist to left to delete it.
+  2. Slide a watchlist to the left and delete it.
   3. Tap on a watchlist to see added movies.
   4. tap a movie to go to details
   5. slide a movie from right to left to remove the movie from the watchlist